-SCHEDULE C CORPORATION AND PARTNERSHIP -CREDIT FOR TAXES PAID TO THE UNITED STATES, ITS POSSESSIONS AND FOREIGN COUNTRIES
+SCHEDULE C CORPORATION - CREDIT FOR TAXES PAID TO FOREIGN COUNTRIES, THE UNITED STATES, ITS TERRITORIES AND POSSESSIONS

-Use this schedule to determine the portion of the taxes paid to the United States, its possessions and foreign countries allowable as a credit.
+Use this schedule to determine the portion of the taxes paid to foreign countries, the United States, its territories and possessions allowable as a credit.

-To claim a credit for taxes paid to the United States, it possessions and foreign countries, it is necessary that you:
+To claim a credit for taxes paid to foreign countries, the United States, its territories and possessions, it is necessary that you:

-- 1) paid or accrued income tax outside of Puerto Rico, - included taxable income from sources outside of Puerto Rico on your Puerto Rico income tax return, and - 3) submit evidence of the tax paid outside Puerto Rico (copy of canceled checks and copy of the return filed to the IRS or the foreign countries).
-If the payment receipt or the tax return is written in a foreign language, you must provide a certified translation of the same.
+- Have paid or accrued income tax outside in one or more of such jurisdictions. - 2) Have included on your Puerto Rico income tax return taxable income from such jurisdictions. - 3) Keep for your records evidence of the tax paid (copy of canceled checks and copy of the return filed to the IRS or other eligible jurisdictions).
+If the payment receipt or the tax return is written in a language that is not Spanish or English, you must provide a certified translation of it.